awicenec/testProject/README.md

 * This example project contains a few tests in the test directory to show how tests are written.
 * If you would change the string 'World' in main.py to 'Universe' and run the tests again, the test_something_else test will fail, because you have changed the expected default behaviour of the program.

+## Debugging
+We all make mistakes and when trying to tell a computer what to do we are making even more mistakes.
+Finding and fixing mistakes is called 'debugging' in software engineering.
+Some errors are easy to spot, but many are pretty hard to find by just looking at the code.
+That's when a tool called 'Debugger' comes in.
+A debugger lets you run the code in a controlled way, you can even run every step individually, or introduce so-called breakpoints.
+The small little test project you have generated contains a breakpoint by default.
+That is indicated by the red dot left of line 9.
+You can run the code under the debugger control by pressing the small little green bug in the top right of the main task bar.
+That will cause the lower part of the window to change to display the Debug pane.
+The execution will stop at the breakpoint and you can examine all the variables and other properties at that point of the execution.
+Examine the various buttons around the left part of that pane, the hover tooltips explain what the buttons will do.

+## More Info
+There is plenty of additional information on-line and in books available on each of the topics just very briefly touched in this little example.
+It is certainly required to use Google a lot to find what you are missing.
+If you like a more structured introduction, also that is available on-line in courses and tutorials.